Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/fifo-grouping.markdown

 {{% /tab %}}
 {{% /tabs %}}

-# Setting FIFO Grouping index
+# Setting the FIFO Grouping index

 Specifying which properties of a class are a FG index is done using annotations or gs.xml.